tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

 ## Discussion
  - ***IL7* supports aberrant immune activity in autoimmunity, limits organ toxicity during antiviral immune response, blocks PD-1 leading to T1D (blocking checkpoint when it would have prevented autoimmunity, so IL7 acts as a natural ICB and is therefore rationally associated with irAEs**), can try *IL7* receptor blockade to treat *IL7*-irAEs
 # Graft-versus-host disease versus graft-versus-leukemia
- - graft-versus-host is characterized by robust T-cell activation and proliferation followed by infiltration of host target structures
+ - graft-versus-host is characterized by robust T cell activation and proliferation followed by infiltration of host target structures
- - it's less clear to what degree T-cell activation and proliferation are required for effective graft-versus-leukemia, so perhaps controlling T-cell proliferation can uncouple graft-versus-leukemia from graft-versus host
+ - it's less clear to what degree T cell activation and proliferation are required for effective graft-versus-leukemia, so perhaps controlling T cell proliferation can uncouple graft-versus-leukemia from graft-versus host
 # Guidelines for bioinformatics of single-cell sequencing data analysis in Alzheimer's disease: review, recommendation, implementation and application
 ## Quality control
  - remove sources of technical variation introduced during generation of scRNA data while maintaining true biological variation